-Tissue plasminogen activator (tPA), from endothelial cells, is a poor activator when free in solution but an efficient activator when bound to fibrin in proximity to plasminogen.
+Tissue plasminogen activator (tPA), from endothelial cells, is a poor activator of plasminogen when free in solution but an efficient activator when bound to fibrin in proximity to plasminogen.

-Streptokinase, urokinase, and recombinant tPA (alteplase) have all been used therapeutically to induce fibrinolysis in patients with acute thrombotic disorders.
+Streptokinase, urokinase, and recombinant tPA (alteplase) have all been used therapeutically to induce fibrinolysis in patients with acute thrombosis.

 Fibrinolysis is regulated by plasminogen activator inhibitors (PAIs) and plasmin inhibitors that slow fibrinolysis.
-PAI-1, the most important PAI, inactivates tPA and urokinase and is released from vascular endothelial cells and activated platelets.
-The primary plasmin inhibitor is α 2-antiplasmin, which quickly inactivates any free plasmin escaping from clots.
-Some α 2-antiplasmin is also cross-linked to fibrin polymers by the action of factor XIIIa during clotting.
+PAI-1, the most important PAI, inactivates tPA, and urokinase and is released from vascular endothelial cells and activated platelets.
+The primary plasmin inhibitor is alpha 2-antiplasmin, which quickly inactivates any free plasmin escaping from clots.
+Some alpha 2-antiplasmin is also cross-linked to fibrin polymers by the action of factor XIIIa during clotting.
 This cross-linking may prevent excessive plasmin activity within clots.